 Bezoars are accumulations of indigestible contents within the gastrointestinal tract 2.

-There are several subtypes depending on the predominant components:
+There are several types depending on the predominant components:

 - diospyrobezoar is a subtype of phytobezoar secondary to the consumption of unripe persimmons 5

 - pharmacobezoar: (or medication bezoars) mostly undigested tablets or semi-liquid masses of drugs

 They are known to cause small bowel obstruction and sometimes CT may demonstrate the bezoar as a mass in the obstructed segment of bowel.
 The bezoar may be outlined by fluid in the proximally dilated small bowel, and the mass may be mottled owing to air trapped within it.